 Types of Podcast RSS Feeds Explained

-You should familiarize yourself with three main types of podcast RSS feeds: YouTube, Google, and Spotify.
+You should familiarize yourself with the three main types of podcast RSS feeds: YouTube, Google, and Spotify.

 1. YouTube Podcast RSS Feed

-According to a 2022 study, YouTube is the most preferred platform for podcast listening.
+According to a recent report, YouTube is the most preferred platform for podcast listening.
 With a recent update, the platform will likely stay at number one.

 Early this year, YouTube released a new feature allowing podcasters to upload episodes via RSS feed.
 It takes audio files from an uploaded RSS feed and converts them into videos with a static image.